kfukue/vintage-explorer/README.md

 ## QuickStart For Local Environment

-1. To start the application locally (front end react port : 3000 by default).
+1. To start the application locally (front end react port : 3000).
 Please start at the root of this project.
     * start ganache-cli
     ```bash
     ganache-cli
     ```
     * run truffle migrate
     ```bash
-    npm install -g truffle
     truffle migrate --network develop
     ```
     * start react app locally (port 3000 by default)